wesleywerner/eureka-docs/source/cookbook/prefabs/index.rst

 .. image:: capture_004.png

-Enter vertice edit mode, use the :kbd:`RMB` to link the room with the door vertices:
+Enter vertex edit mode, use the :kbd:`RMB` to link the room with the door vertices:

 .. image:: capture_005.png

-If you optionally want to get rid of the extra sector in between, select the one room vertice, then the matching door vertice (this order matters) and merge them:
+If you optionally want to get rid of the extra sector in between, select the one room vertex, then the matching door vertex (this order matters) and merge them:

 .. image:: capture_006.png

-Do the same for the other vertices (selecting the room vertice first):
+Do the same for the other vertices (selecting the room vertex first):

 .. image:: capture_007.png